We had a wonderful September guild meeting, here’s what happened in case you missed it!

 March UFO Swap

 Bring those unfinished or unwanted works in process to our March meeting.
-We will have a UFO swap after the meeting.
+We will

 Charity